-Use the file import process to update staff details in bulk
+Use the file import process to update employee details in bulk

 Core HR > Account Data > Import Data

-Open the Type dropdown list and select ‘staff’.
-This name may change depending on your chosen terminology for staff.
+Open the Type dropdown list and select ’employee’.
+(This name may change depending on your chosen terminology for staff.)

-The staff import requires minimum inclusion of Staff ID and staff first name, any other data is optional.
+The employee import requires minimum inclusion of Employee ID and employee first name, any other data is optional.
 This means that if there is nothing entered in a field, it won’t be updated at all.
-If the Primary role field is blank, the role will not be changed in any way.
+If the Primary role field is blank the role will not be changed in any way.
 If you are updating or adding data in date format, like a birthdate or termination date it must be in the YYYY-MM-DD format.
 Once the import is complete all updated fields will display the new data in employee profiles.

-NOTE: All data is updated on the staff profile immediately, but payroll item changes will always be effective from the following pay cycle forwards.
+Note: All data is updated in employee profiles immediately but payroll item changes will only be effective from the following pay cycle forwards.

 Payroll data updates

-Updating payroll data via file import update will always be effective from the start of the next pay cycle.
+Updating payroll data via file import updates will always be effective from the start of the next pay cycle.

-Manually editing payroll data for an existing staff record via Core HR > People > Staff will give the option of making payroll change effective from the current pay cycle onwards, or from the start of the following pay cycle.
+Manually editing payroll data for an existing employee record via Core HR > People > Employee gives the option of making payroll changes effective from the current pay cycle onwards or from the start of the following pay cycle.
 Creating a new employee record (if using Create & Update Mode) will use the payroll data in the employee file effective from the employees commencement date.

 Mode for import

-There is also a Delete mode – use with caution!
-When the Delete mode is used, any records in Ento but not in the file, will be deleted.
+Delete mode – When the Delete mode is used any records in Ento but not in the import file, will be deleted.
+Use with caution.

-More data tips in the article Importing data overview.
+More tips in the article Importing data overview.